developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 ## Including External Files

-For large projects, the document can be split into multiple `.tex` files.
-The external files should not have its own preamble or document environment.
+For large projects, the content can be split into multiple `.tex` files.
+The external files should not contain their own preamble or document environment.

 - `\input{filename}`: Directly inserts the content of `filename.tex`.